-8.1 This Guideline addresses the following issues that decision-makers face when determining claims based on SOGIE:
+8.1 This Guideline addresses the following issues that members face when determining claims based on SOGIESC:

-- To what extent can an individual with, or who is perceived to have, diverse SOGIE successfully rely on any one, or a combination, of the five enumerated grounds of the Convention refugee definition?
+- To what extent can a SOGIESC individual or someone who is perceived to be a SOGISESC individual successfully rely on any one, or a combination, of the five enumerated grounds of the Convention refugee definition?

-- Is the type of treatment to which an individual with, or who is perceived to have, diverse SOGIE may be subjected a serious interference with a basic human right, such that it gives rise to a well-founded fear of persecution in the particular circumstances of a case?
+- Is the type of treatment to which SOGISESC individual, or someone who is perceived to be a SOGIESC individual, may be subjected to a serious interference with a basic human right, such that it gives rise to a well-founded fear of persecution in the particular circumstances of a case?

 8.2 Convention ground: membership in a particular social group

-8.2.1 In Ward, the Supreme Court of Canada recognized that sexual orientation can be characterized as a particular social group.Note 35 This extends to gender identity and expression.
+Ward, the Supreme Court of Canada recognized that sexual orientation can be characterized as a particular social group.Footnote 39 This extends to gender identity and expression and sex characteristics.

-8.3.1 Individuals may be subjected to persecution by reason of their perceived or imputed SOGIE.
-Note 36 Examples may include:
+8.3.1 Individuals may be subjected to persecution by reason of their perceived or imputed SOGIESC.Footnote 40 Examples may include:

-- Individuals who do not fit stereotypical appearances or conform to socially accepted SOGIE norms may be perceived as individuals with diverse SOGIE when they are not;
+- Individuals who do not fit stereotypical appearances or conform to socially accepted SOGIESC norms in a particular cultural environment may be perceived as SOGIESC individuals when they are not;

-- Those advocating for, or reporting on, SOGIE rights may be perceived to be individuals with diverse SOGIE; and
+- Those advocating for, or reporting on, SOGIESC rights may be perceived to be SOGIESC individuals; and

-- Individuals who provide support for individuals with diverse SOGIE—for example, partners who remain with individuals with diverse SOGIE through, for instance, gender reassignment surgeries—may be perceived to be individuals with diverse SOGIE.
+- Individuals who provide support for SOGIESC individuals—for example, partners who remain with SOGIESC individuals through, for instance, gender reassignment surgeries—may be perceived to be SOGIESC individuals.

-8.3.2 The fear of family members of an individual who is, or is perceived to be, an individual with diverse SOGIE may also have a nexus to the Convention ground of membership in the particular social group of the family.Note 37
+8.3.2 The fear of family members of an individual who is, or is perceived to be, a SOGIESC individual may also have a nexus to the Convention ground of membership in the particular social group of the family.Footnote 41

 8.4 Other Convention grounds

-8.4.1 The fears of individuals with diverse SOGIE may also have a nexus to one or more of the other Convention grounds—namely race, religion, nationality or political opinion—in addition to membership in a particular social group.
+8.4.1 The fears of SOGIESC individuals may also have a nexus to one or more of the other Convention grounds—namely race, religion, nationality or political opinion—in addition to membership in a particular social group.
 Examples may include:

-- Political opinion: In addition to their status as an individual with diverse SOGIE, political activism by an individual to promote SOGIE rights may put that individual at increased risk of persecution;Note 38
+Political opinion: In addition to their status as a SOGIESC individual, political activism by an individual to promote SOGIESC rights may put that individual at increased risk of persecution;Footnote 42

-- Religion: An individual may face persecution based on religion if their SOGIE is viewed as diverging from the teachings of that particular religion;Note 39 or
+Religion: An individual may face persecution based on religion if their SOGIESC is viewed as diverging from the teachings of that particular religion;Footnote 43 or

-- Race or Ethnicity: Individuals with diverse SOGIE may face persecution based on race or ethnicity if they belong to a particular ethnic group that is targeted in their country of reference.Note 40
+Race or Ethnicity: SOGIESC individuals may face persecution based on race or ethnicity if they belong to a particular ethnic group that is targeted in their country of reference.Footnote 44

-8.4.2 Where an individual with diverse SOGIE has a claim that is not based on their SOGIE, this Guideline is nonetheless applicable in evaluating credibility and in assessing the availability of state protection or an IFA.
+8.4.2 Where a SOGIESC individual has a claim that is not based on their SOGIESC, this Guideline is nonetheless applicable in evaluating credibility and in assessing the availability of state protection or an IFA.

 8.5 Establishing a well-founded fear of persecution

-184.108.40.206 It is well established in law that being compelled to conceal one's SOGIE constitutes a serious interference with fundamental human rights that may therefore amount to persecution, and a claimant cannot be expected to conceal their SOGIE as a way to avoid persecution in their country of reference.Note 41
+220.127.116.11 It is well established in law that being compelled to conceal one's SOGIESC constitutes a serious interference with fundamental human rights that may therefore amount to persecution, and a claimant cannot be expected to conceal their SOGIESC as a way to avoid persecution in their country of reference.Footnote 45

-220.127.116.11 Some individuals with diverse SOGIE may face differential risk due to additional factors such as race, ethnicity, religion, faith or belief system, age, disability, health status, social class and education.
+18.104.22.168 Some SOGIESC individuals may face differential risk due to additional factors such as race, ethnicity, religion, faith or belief system, age, disability, health status, social class and education.
 Where appropriate, these intersectional factors should be considered when determining whether an individual has established a well-founded fear of persecution.

 8.5.3 Bisexual individuals

-126.96.36.199 Bisexual individuals may face risks of mistreatment similar to those faced by gay men or lesbians.Note 44 However, bisexual individuals may also face specific types of discrimination or mistreatment.
+188.8.131.52 Bisexual individuals may face risks of mistreatment similar to those faced by gay men or lesbians.Footnote 48 However, bisexual individuals may also face specific types of discrimination or mistreatment.

 8.5.4 Trans and intersex individuals

-188.8.131.52 Trans and intersex individuals may be particularly vulnerable to systemic discrimination and acts of violence due to their non-conformity with socially accepted norms of gender presentation.
+184.108.40.206 Trans and intersex individuals may be particularly vulnerable to systemic discrimination and acts of violence due to their non-conformity with socially accepted norms in a particular cultural environment of gender presentation.
 Trans and intersex individuals may face additional risks because of the lack of legal recognition of their gender identity or status in many countries.

-22.214.171.124 A minor who identifies as an individual with diverse SOGIE may be particularly vulnerable to harm.
+126.96.36.199 A minor who identifies as or is perceived to be a SOGIESC individual may be particularly vulnerable to harm.
 An intersex minor may face an elevated risk of harm.
-Examples of harm that may amount to persecution for a minor with diverse SOGIE include sexual and physical violence; forced medical procedures such as surgery, hormonal therapy, or sexual orientation conversion interventions; or forced confinement.
-Examples of discriminatory treatment experienced by a minor with diverse SOGIE that may cumulatively amount to persecution in the particular circumstances of a case include sustained family rejection, social ostracism, denial of education, expulsion from school, harassment in school and bullying.
+Examples of harm that may amount to persecution for a minor who identifies as, or is perceived to be, a SOGIESC individual include sexual and physical violence; forced medical procedures such as surgery, hormonal therapy, or sexual orientation conversion interventions; or forced confinement.
+Examples of discriminatory treatment experienced by a minor who identifies as, or is perceived to be, a SOGIESC individual that may cumulatively amount to persecution in the particular circumstances of a case include sustained family rejection, social ostracism, denial of education, expulsion from school, harassment in school and bullying.

 8.5.6 Criminal laws and laws of general application

-188.8.131.52 The existence of laws that criminalize or suppress non-conforming sexual orientations, sexual behaviours, or gender identities or expressions may be indicative that a claimant has a well-founded fear of persecution if the laws are enforced.Note 46 Further, even if such laws are not enforced, their existence may create a climate of impunity for perpetrators of violence and contribute to societal discrimination against individuals with diverse SOGIE as they may reinforce negative societal attitudes against this population.Note 47 The existence of such laws, even though unenforced, may also be used by state actors and private individuals to threaten individuals with diverse SOGIE.Note 48
+184.108.40.206 The existence of laws that criminalize or suppress non-conforming sexual orientations, sexual behaviours, gender identities or expressions, or sex characteristics may be indicative that a claimant has a well-founded fear of persecution if the laws are enforced.Footnote 50 Further, even if such laws are not enforced, their existence may create a climate of impunity for perpetrators of violence and contribute to societal discrimination against SOGIESC individuals as they may reinforce negative societal attitudes against this population.Footnote 51 The existence of such laws, even though unenforced, may also be used by state actors and private individuals to threaten SOGIESC individuals.Footnote 52

-184.108.40.206 Where legislation exists that criminalizes same-sex sexual activity between men, this will likely mean that such legislation applies to same-sex sexual activity between women or other individuals with diverse SOGIE.
+220.127.116.11 Where legislation exists that criminalizes same-sex sexual activity between men, this will likely mean that such legislation applies to same-sex sexual activity between women or other SOGIESC individuals.

-220.127.116.11 The existence of laws of general application that are used to target individuals with diverse SOGIE are important to consider.
-Even where same-sex relations or sexual or gender non-conforming behaviours are not criminalized, laws of general application, such as public morality or public order laws, that are selectively applied and enforced against individuals with diverse SOGIE in a discriminatory manner may amount to persecution in the particular circumstances of a case.Note 49
+18.104.22.168 The existence of laws of general application that are used to target SOGIESC individuals is important to consider.
+Even where same-sex relations or sexual or gender non-conforming behaviours are not criminalized, laws of general application, such as public morality or public order laws, that are selectively applied and enforced against SOGIESC individuals in a discriminatory manner may amount to persecution in the particular circumstances of a case.Footnote 53

 8.5.7 Absence of legislation

-22.214.171.124 The absence of laws that criminalize or discriminate against individuals with diverse SOGIE in a country does not signify a lack of discrimination in that country, nor does it indicate that state protection is available.
+126.96.36.199 The absence of laws that criminalize or discriminate against SOGIESC individuals in a country does not signify a lack of discrimination in that country, nor does it indicate that state protection is available.

-126.96.36.199 The absence of laws allowing same-sex marriage or spousal economic benefits does not, on its own, amount to a serious violation of a fundamental human right that would constitute persecution.Note 50
+188.8.131.52 The absence of laws allowing same-sex marriage or spousal economic benefits does not, on its own, amount to a serious violation of a fundamental human right that would constitute persecution.Footnote 54

 8.5.8 Forced medical treatment

-188.8.131.52 Individuals with diverse SOGIE may be forced to undergo medical treatment including "corrective" sexual violence, non-consensual medical and scientific experimentation, forced sex-reassignment or "corrective" surgery, forced traditional cleansing rituals or religious exorcisms, forced institutionalization, forced psychotherapy, forced electroshock therapy, and forced drug injection and hormonal therapy.Note 51 Such treatment violates an individual's security of the person and is persecutory.
+184.108.40.206 SOGIESC individuals may be forced to undergo medical treatment including “corrective” sexual violence, non-consensual medical and scientific experimentation, forced sex-reassignment or “corrective” surgery, forced traditional cleansing rituals or religious exorcisms, forced institutionalization, forced psychotherapy, forced electroshock therapy, and forced drug injection and hormonal therapy.Footnote 55 Such treatment violates an individual's security of the person and is persecutory.

 8.5.9 Cumulative discrimination amounting to persecution

-184.108.40.206 Individuals with diverse SOGIE may also face instances of harassment or discrimination that cumulatively amount to a well-founded fear of persecution.Note 52 The following non-exhaustive scenarios could, on a cumulative basis, constitute persecution in the particular circumstances of a case:
+220.127.116.11 SOGIESC individuals may also face instances of harassment or discrimination that cumulatively amount to a well-founded fear of persecution.Footnote 56 The following non-exhaustive scenarios could, on a cumulative basis, constitute persecution in the particular circumstances of a case:

 - Restrictions on access to education;

-- Restrictions on access to health care;Note 54
+- Restrictions on access to health care;Footnote 58

 - Restrictions on access to social services;

-- Reliance on sex work where the individual has been denied reasonable access to other means of financial support;Note 56
+- Reliance on sex work where the individual has been denied reasonable access to other means of financial support;Footnote 60

 - Being the target of repeated acts of intimidation;